Quantum chaos in the presence of non-conformality: Two-sided holographic thermo mutual information (HTMI) and entanglement velocity

-In Fig.\eqref{SWprofile}, we have graphically represented the relation given in eq.\eqref{SWr0} where we have set $r_+=1$.
-We observe that for a fixed value of $r_0$, $\alpha(r_0)$ increases with the increase in the value of the non-conformal parameter $\eta$.
-One can also note that in the limit $r_0\rightarrow r_+$, the shock wave parameter $\alpha(r_0)$ vanishes and for a critical value of $r_0$, namely, at $r_0=r_c$ it diverges.
+In Fig.\eqref{SWprofile}, we have graphically represented the relation given in eq.\eqref{SWr0} with $\beta=4\pi$.
+We observe that $\alpha(r_0)$ decreases with the increase in the value of the $r_0$ and ultimately vanishes at $r_0=r_+$.
+The lesson that one can learn from this observation is the following.
+For a fixed $\beta$, an increase in the value of the non-conformal parameter $\eta$ increases the value of $r_+$.
+This can be understood from the relation provided in eq.\eqref{EHinBeta}.
+This in turn means that the presence of non-conformality leads to a higher value of $r_0$ at which the shock wave parameter vanishes.
+It is also to be noted that for a critical value of $r_0$, namely, at $r_0=r_c$ the shock wave parameter $\alpha(r_0)$ diverges.
 In fact, it can also be observed that at this particular value $r_0=r_c$, only $\xi_{III}$ diverges which depicts the fact that in the limit $r_0\rightarrow r_c$, $\xi_{III}$ is the dominating piece in the expression of $\alpha(r_0)$ (given in eq.\eqref{SWr0}.)
 One can derive the value of $r_c$ by performing a Taylor expansion of the integrand of $\xi_{III}$ around $r_0\approx r_c$ and equating the coefficient of $(r_0-r_c)$ to zero \cite{Jahnke:2017iwi,Fischler:2018kwt,Avila:2018sqf}.
 We shall follow this approach to derive the explicit expression of $r_c$.
-Firstly, the expression of $\xi_{III}$ around $r\approx r_0$ has the following form
+Firstly, the expression of $\xi_{III}$ around $r\approx r_0$ has the following form \begin{widetext}